YJDoc2/The-Transpiler-Project/project.md

 Cleared up TODOs' , and added a function to remove created files according to a switch variable if number of errors cross limit <br />
-add fn to remove files if any error has occurred according to switch<br />
+Added fn to remove files if any error has occurred according to switch<br />

-test for fn with void return types, maybe just let it be...?<br />
+Added check for void type in fn return<br />

 change action input and print to accommodate classes<br />
 Maybe merge add_var and add_array method in single as create_class_var has done<br />